mirald/EasterEggDrop/README.md

 # EasterEggDrop

-A simple game similar to Kaboom! developed for the course W0017F, Introduktion till datorspelsskapande (Introduction to game development).
+A simple game similar to Kaboom!

 ![Screen shot of EasterEggDrop](Screen_shot.png "EasterEggDrop")